HGuevaraCF/README_generator/README.md

 For further questions, you can find me at:
-- github account: hectorgithub.
+- github account: a.
-- email: elur96@hotmail.com.
+- email: a.

 ### License